-The academic research in the Q-factor Research Program focuses on the impact of the Dutch spatial quality advisory practice and comparable design review practices in other countries.
+The academic research in the Q-factor Research Program focuses on the influence of Dutch place quality advisory practices.
 Current information can be found in the posts, category ‘scientific research’.

 In 2017 we started two parallel PhD-projects at the TU Delft.